kananniftiyev/CloudCourier/backend/README.md

-# CloudShareX - Backend 🚀
+# CloudCourier 📦 - Backend

 ---

-Welcome to the CloudShareX Backend, where the magic happens! 🧙‍♂️
+Welcome to the CloudCourier Backend, where the magic happens! 🧙‍♂️

 - [Technologies Utilized](#technologies-utilized)
 - [Services](#services)